12/28/14: hylophobia (n/a), n.

 1. characterized by or given to pretentious or conspicuous show in an attempt to impress others.

-IN A SENTENCE: Teri and I were having a nice time.
-Then she ostentatiously whipped out her imported French dildo collection, expecting me to be impressed.
+IN A SENTENCE: Teri and Ivan were having a nice time.
+Then she ostentatiously whipped out her imported French sponge collection, expecting him to be impressed.

 9/14/14: rotary (roh-tuh-ree), n.

 3. a part of a machine that rotates about an axis.

 IN A SENTENCE: Jimmy and Mark got caught tickling each other in the middle of the rotary.